zed-industries/zed/docs/src/configuring-zed.md

 ### Enable preview from code navigation

-- Description: Determines whether a preview tab gets replaced when code navigation is used to navigate away from the tab (requires Zed `0.134.x`).
+- Description: Determines whether a preview tab gets replaced when code navigation is used to navigate away from the tab.
 - Setting: `enable_preview_from_code_navigation`
 - Default: `false`